Igor Rostislavovich Shafarevich: in Memoriam

 \subsection{Students}

-Shafarevich began advising Ph.D. dissertations already in the late nineteen forties.
-The list of students he advised would be even longer were he not been fired from the University.
+Since late forties, Shafarevich began advising Ph.D. dissertations.
+If he were not dismissed from the University, his list of students would be much larger.
 The following is, hopefully, a complete list of his Ph.D. students.
-Together with their descendants, the list would contain more than 300 names (see http://www.mi.ras.ru/~shafarev/tree.html).
+Together with the descendants, the list contains more than 300 names.